-The hospital staff may post your consent form or other study documents to the University of Sheffield for monitoring purposes.
+The hospital staff may also post your consent form and other study documents to the University of Sheffield for monitoring purposes.
 This will be stored in a locked filing cabinet.

 What will happen to the results of the research project?